Air Supply (1985 album)

 Air Supply is the eighth studio and second eponymous album by British-Australian soft rock duo Air Supply, released in 1985.
-The album was a step down in the band's sales, reaching gold certification and No. 26 on the US charts.
+The album was a step down in the band's sales, attaining gold certification by the RIAA and peaking at No. 26 on the US Billboard 200 chart.
 The single "Just as I Am" was their last major entry on the charts, reaching No. 19 on the Billboard Hot 100, while their interpretation of the Jennifer Rush song "The Power of Love" became a minor hit, reaching No. 68.